 green-background.jpg

 Compelling evidence for the critical role that TREM2 plays to prevent neurodegeneration comes from studies linking mutations causing TREM2 deficiency with neurodegenerative diseases.
-TREM2 gene mutations (or variants) represent one of the biggest risk factors for Alzheimer’s Disease.
+TREM2 gene mutations, also referred to as variants, represent one of the biggest risk factors for Alzheimer’s disease.
 Animal model data indicate that therapeutically activating TREM2 can ameliorate neuropathology associated with TREM2 deficiency.
 This is a foundation of our rationale for therapeutically activating TREM2 signaling to treat neurodegenerative diseases.

 white-background-lighter.jpg